nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_WITNESSES.md

 1. Their statement text.

 Review all of the statements, and if any of them are noteworthy, then make sure you create a new notes and POST it to your personal notes API.

+## Getting Started

+1. Which components do you need to create for this feature?
+1. Where is the data coming from?
+1. Which components need to talk to each other?
+1. Which component is talking when a user performs an action?
+1. Which component would listen?
+1. Does data need to be send along with the message?
+1. Which DOM element would contain the list of witness statements?
+Do you need a new one, or can they go in an existing one?